Article Contents:

 Handrail length in linear meters

 Flight length along the incline + horizontal landing length + transition sections and a 10% reserve.
-Measure the actual length along a stretched string following the handrail line — this is more accurate than calculating using the Pythagorean theorem from horizontal and vertical projections.
+Measure the actual length along a stretched cord following the handrail line — this is more accurate than calculating using the Pythagorean theorem from horizontal and vertical projections.

 Material selection: the wood species decides everything